keithruezyl1/safeR/docs/prd.md

 ### 6.6 GET /logs

-Returns a chronological list of events:
+Returns a chronological list of events (newest first, limited to 100):

 ```json
 {